nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 ## Run the agent

-Depending on what you have chosen during the installation, it will either run as a service, either as on demand.
-You can as well create a task.
+Depending on what you have chosen during the installation, it will either run as a service, or on demand.
+You could also create an OS task for your specific needs.

 > [!Important]
-> When the Person Access Token expires, you'll need to rerun the configuration with your new one.
+> When the Person Access Token expires, you'll need to rerun the configuration with your new one, there will not be a warning that it has expired.